lucaong/submachine/README.md

 ### subclass

 `subclass( fn )` is used to implement class inheritance when Submachine is used with plain JavaScript.
-It creates the subclass, evaluates `fn` in its scope and returns it, replacing CoffeeScript's `class` syntax.
+It creates the subclass, evaluates `fn` in its scope passing the instance prototype as the first argument and finally returns the subclass, replacing CoffeeScript's `class` syntax.
+Moreover, the subclass' constructor executes the `initialize` instance method if available, passing all the arguments, making it possible to override the constructor logic, as in CoffeeScript's `constructor`.

 ## Public instance methods